Sphearis/Pumptiresbuyer/README.md

-# Pumptiresbuyer
+# Pump.tires automatic buyer

-Pulsechain pump.tires automatic token buyer
+Pulsechain pump.tires automatic token buyer, buys a token every 10 minutes, 1 hour, 1 day, ...

 Pretty simple script I'm publishing because it's very hard to find a starting point into the Pulsechain ecosystem, there are no resources or docs available for most blockchain features.